scukdde-llm/mlora/docs/Inference.md

 ```

 ## Introduction
-The `inference.py` file explains the inference process for the MLoRA (Multi-LoRA) model and provides an interactive interface using Gradio, enabling users to interact with the model.
+The `inference.py` file explains the inference process for the m-LoRA (Multi-LoRA) model and provides an interactive interface using Gradio, enabling users to interact with the model.
 Below are the key steps, parameters, and principles outlined in the file:

 ## Steps: